folbricht/desync/README.md

   - `client-cert` - Cerificate file to be used for stores where the server requires mutual SSL.
   - `client-key` - Key file to be used for stores where the server requires mutual SSL.
   - `skip-verify` - Disables data integrity verification when reading chunks to improve performance.
 Only recommended when chaining chunk stores with the `chunk-server` command using compressed stores.
+  - `uncompressed` - Reads and writes uncompressed chunks from/to this store.
+This can improve performance, especially for local stores or caches.
+Compressed and uncompressed chunks can coexist in the same store, but only one kind is read or written by one client.

 **Example config**